jdittrich/userNeedResearchBook/text/dataAnalysis.md

 If you prefer working on a computer, you can annotate your data using a word processor with a  comment function.
-Open your transcript, mark the part you want to annotate with your interpretation, then click the »comment« button.
-If you don't use the comment function, but plain text, use something like »COMMENT:« or »ANNOTATION:« to mark your comments;
+Open your transcript, mark the part you want to annotate with your interpretation, then click the “comment” button.
+If you don't use the comment function, but plain text, use something like “COMMENT:” or “ANNOTATION:” to mark your comments;

 Annotating your data is a creative process.
 If in doubt, whether an annotation is relevant or not: opt for writing it.
 Later on, it might become useful.
 If you are unsure about something or an idea seems to be far fetched, just go for it.
 Since you keep data and comments distinguishable from each other, you can always throw stuff out again.
 The goal is not to come